dbt-labs/jaffle_shop_metrics/README.md

 join logic which means that we need to create an intermediate model combining orders and customers upon which we can build the metric.

-We accomplished this by creating the `combined__orders_customers` model, which serves to join `orders` and `customers` and materialize the output so that our metric can reference dimensions from both of them.
+We accomplished this by creating the `orders` model, which serves to join `int_order_payments_pivoted` and `int_customer_order_history_joined` and materialize the output so that our metric can reference dimensions from both of them.
+For those curious about why we implemented this particular structure, please reference [How we structure our dbt projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview).

 ### Defining
 Now that we've materialized the model that we'll use as the base for our metric,